 Our car called it quits on us on a Friday night while we were driving home from a movie date.
 Talk about a buzzkill, right?
 All we wanted was to put our cares away for the weekend, go out to see a movie, head home and spend the rest of the weekend relaxing.
 That would have been great for our marriage.
 Refreshing!
 Rejuvenating!
 Instead my husband had to spend the rest of that night and all of the next day messing with the car, reading manuals and trying to figure out the problem.
 On top of that, I was doing research about how much transmission replacement would cost, how much we could get out of that car if we decided to scrap it and sell it for parts, how much we could afford if we decide to buy a new car, all of that fun stuff.
 We’re sharing our one car that works for the time being, and are still not sure what we’re going to do.
 Even doing that has its difficulties and requires us to make compromises and be unselfish about it.

 So, money absolutely matters in marriage.
 If one partner is selfish and spends like crazy while the other is trying to work toward a savings goal, it’s not going to work.
 Can you imagine how many fights would ensue?
 It would be a constant push and pull.
-I love budgeting and I have testified one this blog so many times about how it’s the only way to have financial peace and subsequently make you happier in general.
+I love budgeting, and I have testified on this blog so many times about how it’s the only way to have financial peace.
+Subsequently, it will make you happier in general.
 Sometimes I am tempted to throw caution to the wind, but that would cause some negativity in my marriage, and it’s not worth that.

 My marriage is the most important thing that I have been blessed with in life and absolutely nothing is worth risking it for.
 I love this guy, why would I want to hurt him or increase his stress levels by giving in to selfish desires?
 We have always discussed purchases that are over $100 with each other before going ahead and spending.
 Lately, given our circumstances, I have tried to think about every purchase (even the small ones) with him in mind.
 Will my buying this enhance our relationship, or will it add tension?
 Would I buy this if he was with me?

 I am in no way the perfect wife, but I am always trying, because there is nothing more valuable to me than my relationship with my man.
 If that means me making some more conservative financial choices, so be it.
 I know he is doing the same with me in mind, and that’s what makes our marriage a partnership!
-By talking about our goals and making decisions together we just get stronger.
+By taking time to talk about our goals and make decisions together we just get stronger.
 We also get to celebrate together over the small victories like saving up enough to go on a weekend getaway or finally getting a long-awaited house project done!

-Since saving money on the small things is just as important as the big ticket items, we’ve really been blessed by printing coupons I get for household items from Pick Up The Values, cooking more easy/cheap meals at home and just generally living life the frugal way.
-Plus, since my husband and I share an affinity for saving a buck, we like to go yard saling and thrifting together and then sometimes we get to make really cool furniture out of what we find!
+Since saving money on the small things is just as important as the big ticket items, we’ve been cooking more easy/cheap meals at home and just generally living life the frugal way.
+Plus, since my husband and I share an affinity for saving a buck, we like to go yard sale shopping and thrifting together.
+Then, sometimes we get to make really cool furniture out of what we find!
 Our active attempts at saving money bring us endless entertainment on top of helping us get closer to our financial goals (and maybe closer to getting back to having two cars!)

 How has working together on your financial goals blessed your marriage or relationship?